Meghan Markle Shows Off Curvier Figure In $139 Double-Breasted Tuxedo Dress

-Meghan Markle dazzled onlookers during a visit to The University of Johannesburg today, wearing a flattering double-breasted nude tuxedo dress and fans are praising the mother-of-one for flaunting her curvier figure.
+Meghan Markle dazzled onlookers during a visit to The University of Johannesburg today, wearing a flattering double-breasted nude tuxedo dress.
+Fans are praising the mother of one for flaunting her curvier figure.

 “Pregnancy and motherhood really changed her body,” commented one admirer on a post made by a Megan Markle fan page on Instagram.
 “She’s voluptuous and even more feminine.
 Beautiful!”